Last updated on 25th February 2022

 There’s so much content online!
 To make sure you are seen by your ideal customers you need to promote across as many different platforms as you can:

 The more platforms, the better.

 Last, but by no means least, you need to consider the devices people will be watching your video on.
-Video traffic accounted for 55% of total mobile data traffic in 2015, and that is only set to increase year on year.
+Mobile accounts for approximately half of web traffic worldwide, and that amount could increase year on year.

 To optimise your video for different devices, you first need to ensure that your video player is responsive and that the size of your video will automatically adjust to fit the screen it is being viewed on.
 You can usually do this within your video player dashboard.

 From there, you need to think about your video content with the mobile viewer in mind.
 For example, people viewing on mobile devices could be on the move, so it’s important to keep your videos short with a strong call to action.
 With this in mind, you need to make sure that the website your call to action sends viewers to is also responsive.